Bankeybiharidassa/directus/README.md

 ## Testing the GUI

+Run `CRM/test_install.sh` first to start the backend and auth services locally.
-Run `scripts/gui_loop.sh` to install dependencies, launch the services and execute the headless browser checks via `scripts/headless_check.js`.
+After the services are active, execute `scripts/gui_loop.sh` to install dependencies and run the headless browser checks via `scripts/headless_check.js`.
 Results are stored in the `logs/` directory.